 Include: Court costs, penalties and all fees or retainers for legal services or expenses in connection with matters before administrative or legislative bodies.

-Exclude: Salaries and expenses of company personnel.
+Exclude: Salaries and expenses of reporting entity personnel.

 Legal expenses associated with investigation, litigation and settlement of policy claims.